Jasonbs1/FlutterMaterialDesignComponents/README.md

 # Chains
-An e-commerce application that sell chains or something
+An e-commerce application that sell chains or something. why? why not, no particular reason, no ideas for what this application will be, and that random thought about chains came across my mind, so I took that idea and made this, so that the reason its name, why its color are as is and don't fit at all.